AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 * `enable_vpc_dns_server` - (Optional) Enable VPC DNS Server for gateway.
 Currently only supported for AWS and AWSGov gateways.
 Valid values: true, false.
 Default value: false.
 * `zone` - (Optional) Availability Zone.
 Only available for cloud_type = 8 (AZURE).
 Must be in the form 'az-n', for example, 'az-2'.
 Available as of provider version R2.17+.

+### Monitor Gateway Subnets
+* `enable_monitor_gateway_subnets` - (Optional) If set to true, the [Monitor Gateway Subnets](https://docs.aviatrix.com/HowTos/gateway.html#monitor-gateway-subnet) feature is enabled.
+Default value is false.
+Available as of provider version R2.18+.
+* `monitor_exclude_list` - (Optional) A list of monitored instance IDs separated by comma when Monitor Gateway Subnets feature is enabled.
+Default value is "".
+Available as of provider version R2.18+.

 ## Attribute Reference